 If parenting is impossible, then the two options for dealing with unplanned pregnancy are abortion and adoption.
 Depending on your situation, either could be right.

 It’s common for the negative impacts of abortion to be glossed over.
 It’s an emotional procedure.
 This is not to say that abortion is bad.
 Rather, it’s not always as easy as it is presented to be.
-For some women, the medical procedure and its emotional side effects can be devastating.
-If abortion doesn’t sit well with you, this could be why to choose adoption.
+For some women, abortion might feel wrong for religious or moral reasons.
+Whatever your reasons, if abortion doesn’t sit well with you, this could be why to choose adoption.

-Did you know that the majority of adoptions today are at least semi-open?
-This means that there can be a lasting connection between birth mother and child.
-When you choose adoption, you decide on the level of openness you’d prefer — ranging from occasional letter updates to semi-frequent in-person meetings.
+Did you know that the majority of adoptions today are open?
+This means that you can have a special, lifelong relationship with your child and be a part of their life as they grow up.
+When you choose adoption, you decide on the level of openness you’d prefer — ranging from occasional letter updates to regular in-person meetings and more.
+Open adoption has numerous benefits, including:

 The chance to create a better future while maintaining a connection with the child is one reason why mothers “give their baby up” for adoption.

-A brighter future for mother and baby is possible.
+A brighter future for you and your baby is possible.

-Adoption is beautiful because of the way it changes the life of everyone involved.
-For adoptive parents, their dreams are fulfilled.
+Adoption is beautiful because of the way it changes the lives of everyone involved.
+Adoptive parents’ dreams are fulfilled.
 A child is provided with a loving, safe family in which they can grow and thrive.
 Birth parents create a path to a brighter future of their own.

-If you are considering adoption, this is one of the most challenging decisions you’ll ever have to make.
+If you are considering adoption, this could be one of the best decisions you’ll ever make.
 Guidance from a trained professional can be helpful.
-Contact us today to be connected with an adoption specialist.
-This call is always free, and the specialist will never pressure you to choose adoption.
+Contact us today to get connected with an adoption specialist.